Villa Barbaro: History

 The land originally belonged to the Arbil and then the Giustiniani families, before becoming property of the Barbaro family.
 Authorities vary as to the dates given for the building of the villa.
 The architectural historian Adalbert dal Lago states it was built between 1560 and 1570, while others state that the villa was mostly completed by 1558.
 Hobson concurs with dal Lago that the date of commencement was probably 1560.
 By this date Palladio had provided the illustrations for one of Daniele's publications, a commentary on the writings of the Roman architect Vitruvius.
 Hobson credits Daniele with the idea of not only building the villa but also the choice of architect and the sculptor Alessandro Vittoria.
 While Daniele was better-known as a connoisseur of the arts, it was for the use of Marcantonio's family and descendants that the villa was intended in the long term.

 After the Barbaro family died out, the villa passed through the female line into the ownership of the Trevisan and then the Basadonna families, followed by the Manin.
-Ludovico Manin, Venice's last doge, sold it to Gian Battista Colferai who had rented for some years.
+Ludovico Manin, Venice's last doge, sold it to Gian Battista Colferai who had rented it for some years.

 Having been allowed to become ruinous, the villa was purchased in 1850 by the wealthy industrialist Sante Giacomelli who began to renovate it, making use of the work of artists like Zanotti and Eugene Moretti Larese.
 During the Great War, the villa was used as a headquarters by General Squillaci of the Italian Third Army.

 In 1934, Count Giuseppe Volpi di Misurata, founder of the Venice Film Festival and father of Giovanni Volpi, acquired the villa for his daughter Marina, who continued the restoration.
-Marina's descendants still live there today.
+Marina's descendants live there today.

 In 1996, UNESCO designated Villa Barbaro as part of the World Heritage Site "City of Vicenza and the Palladian Villas of the Veneto", which includes more than twenty villas.
 It is open to the public.
 The complex is also home to a farm that produces wine named after the villa.